annhuangresearch/annhuangresearch.github.io/_posts/2022-12-13-GLM-simulation.md

 These types of questions deal with **detection of signals**, which also reveals the process of how we convert sensory inputs into a behavioral response like making a decision.

-To answer these questions, researchers often use psychophysics, or perceptual experiments to **model the relationship between physical stimuli and the subjective sensation**.
+To answer these questions, researchers often use psycho-physics, or perceptual experiments to **model the relationship between physical stimuli and the subjective sensation**.
 Typically in these perceptual experiments, an observer is presented with a visual stimulus e.g., cloud of dots moving either predominately to the right or to the left (<a href="#fig2">Figure 2</a>).
-The observer is asked to discriminate the direction of the motion by making a speeded choice response between the two alternatives, thus the name of the experiment is referred to as the two-alternative forced choice (2AFC) task.
+The observer is asked to **discriminate** the direction of the motion by making a speeded choice response between the two alternatives, thus the name of the experiment is referred to as the two-alternative forced choice (2AFC) task.
 For some, the task is easy yet for others, it is not so easy.
 Thus, each person's sensitivity to the same sensory stimulus varies.

 <figure id="fig2">
   <img src="/assets/images/2afc.jpg" alt="Task" width="500">